stffrdhrn/adc_preamp/README.md

 Most microphones need to be [biased with a voltage](http://www.epanorama.net/circuits/microphone_powering.html) and a large resistor.
 You can think of a microphone as a capacitor, when the capacitor plates move with respect to eachother the capacitance change causing a voltage change.
 The ouput voltage of a typical microphone will be rated in dB from the manufacturer, around -40dB.
 The microphone I am using outputs a signal of about 20mV.

 #### Non-Interting Op-Amp
 The Non-Interting Op-Amp circuit is a typical op-amp pattern but it contains two simple tricks that they dont often teach you in your op-amp theory courses.
 If you look at most op-amp circuits they will contains a large negative and positive rail for powering the op-amp.
-For more portable devices this is not practical and we need to know how to power the device with **single-supply**.
+For more portable devices this is not practical and we need to know how to power the device with a **single supply**.

 The single supply circuit is supported by the components `R2`, `R3` and `C2`.
-Also not, by using coupling capacitors `C1` and `C3` on each side of the Op-amp circuit the DC (supply) components are isolated.  `R2` and `R3` create a voltage divider network allowing the op-amp `IN+` voltage to sit at half the supply voldage `6V` (kind of a virtual ground).
+Also note, by using coupling capacitors `C1` and `C3` on each side of the Op-amp circuit the DC (supply) components are isolated from other suppplies.  `R2` and `R3` create a voltage divider network allowing the op-amp `IN+` voltage to sit at half the supply voldage `6V` (kind of a virtual ground).
 Next `C2` is also needed to allow `IN-` to rest at `6V` (the virtual ground).
 This means at rest there is no current flowing through the feedback loop or down to ground.

 *Note:* If `C2` was shorted we would would have a path for `6V` DC to go to ground and that would not work.